 Before the learner begins their learning journey, they are introduced to the processes of the Unschooling Project in depth, and helped with navigating our app, Breadcrumb: The Learning App

 Please note —

-We seek to begin from June 2021, and would like to take the time before that to understand the interest areas and goals of every learner who signs up for the Unschooling Project.
+Learners can choose to begin in January, July or October.
+We would like to take some time before they begin, to understand the interest areas and goals of every learner who signs up for the Unschooling Project.
 Every child’s learning path is different, and customising it would include taking into consideration their interest areas, what and how much they would like to explore in each interest area, and also what you as parents would like them to learn as well.

 The interest areas that children can choose from are — Thread Work and Fashion, Food and Culinary, Personal Development, Social Science and Collectibles, Art, Craft, and Design, Science and Technology, Photography and Observation, Architecture and Interior Design, Environment and Nature, Language Arts, Math and Logic, Performing and Entertainment Arts, Games, Sports and Fitness.

 There would be no exams conducted by Quest (children can enrol as private candidates for the NIOS or IGCSE exams).
 At Quest, the learners would assess their own learnings and progress through reflection sessions with their mentors, every week.
 This would also be recorded in the Journal of Breadcrumb, which can be viewed by parents as well.

 The base fee for one year of Unschooling Project, through the day (10AM- 4PM), is Rs.1,80,000.
 This can be paid in two instalments– the first one during enrolment and the other in December.
 Also, since we customise learning journeys based on every child’s needs, the fee too can be customised depending on your budget (and requirement).